ArushiKatta01/aws-data-pipeline/readme.md

 - **AccessDenied on s3:DeleteObject** — `mode="overwrite"` in the write step deletes the old file before writing the new one.
 Fixed by adding `s3:DeleteObject` to `csv-pipeline-glue-role`'s output bucket permission.
 - **Workflow said "doesn't have any starting trigger"** — the trigger existed but wasn't activated, or wasn't actually attached to this workflow.
 Fixed by building both triggers directly inside the workflow's own Graph tab (not the standalone Triggers page), and clicking **Activate** on each one immediately after creating it.
 - **Crawler "already running"** — traced back to Lambda silently auto-retrying a failed invocation up to 2 extra times, each retry starting a new colliding workflow run.
 Turned off Lambda's automatic retries (Configuration → Asynchronous invocation → Maximum retry attempts → 0).
+- **Failed to update jobcreate: AccessDeniedException: Account 549610931650 is denied access.** - created a new account and created the workflow in the same.
+I was able to create and run Glue Jobs in the new account.

-*SYNC ISSUES*
+## *SYNC ISSUES*
 A problem I've been facing is when running the pipeline automatically: SOMETIMES the workflow graph would show that the crawler has failed.
 However the table and csv would be updated properly when checking the logs and verifying in the QUERY EDITOR IN ATHENA.
+I have tried ALTERING the crawler to run for the new csv ONLY WHEN crawler is in READY STATE, which did not fix the issue.
 Upon doing some research and reaching out to others, looks like it is a sync issue in the backend.
 When running the workflow manually, all the steps run successfully.

 ![sync issue](screenshots/sync-issue.png)